stuartaroth/programmersguidetothegalaxy-site-angular2/README.md

 * `npm test` - compiles, runs and watches the karma unit tests
 * `npm webdriver:update` - ONE TIME update for protractor end-to-end (e2e) tests
 * `npm run e2e` - run protractor e2e tests, written in JavaScript (*e2e-spec.js)

+## Contributing

+Pull requests are very welcome!
+When it comes to UI and CSS things I'm far too utilitarian and would love for the site to work/look/feel much better.

 ## Testing